 How to tell the time & date:

 How to tell the time.
-Almost like a regular clock, but Monad uses a 24 hour Number Dial, and the Hour Hand which points at the Number Dial projects from the Earth globe.
+Almost like a regular clock, but MONAD uses a 24 hour Number Dial.
+The Hour Hand which points at the time of day on the Number Dial projects from the Earth globe.

 How to tell the date.
 A Calendar Band is located on the forward facing edge of the Celestial Ring.
-The Solar Meridian Noon Track Indicator points at one of the Day Blocks that are part of a Month Block, one of 12 Month Blocks encircling the Calendar Band.
+The Solar Meridian passing through the Sun indicates the day of the year by pointing at one of the Day Blocks that are part of a Month Block, one of 12 Month Blocks encircling the Calendar Band.
 Every 5th Day Block of every month contains one or more dots, 1 dot on the 5th, 2 dots on the 10th, 3 dots on the 15th of the month, etc. The week end (Saturday, Sunday) Day Blocks are darker than the work week Day blocks (Monday through Friday), creating a 5:2 repeating pattern all around the Calendar Band.
 Once you get it, it’s easy to tell the time and date at a glance.
+And of course the digital display of the time is in the upper left corner of the screen and the digital display of the date is in the upper right corner of the screen.

 How to set the Time, Date & Location:

 Ordinary clocks have to be re-set (to the correct time and date) after the energy of winding the main spring fully dissipates or if the battery runs down.
-You don’t need to worry about this with Monad.
-Monad is always set to the correct time and date.
+You don’t need to worry about this with MONAD.
+MONAD is always set to the correct time and date.
+Just Tap the NOW button to show the current time and date.

-Setting the location (of the Hour Hand).
-This is done automatically by GPS if you permit it.
-Otherwise you can enter the latitude and longitude (of your location) or set the approximate location by placing (using the Lat and Lon sliders) the green sphere at the base of the Hour Hand, like placing a pin on a globe.
+Setting the location (of the Hour Hand) is done automatically by GPS if you permit it, otherwise you can enter the latitude and longitude (of your location) or set the approximate location by placing (using the latitude and longitude Sliders) the little green sphere at the base of the Hour Hand, like placing a pin on a globe.
 Your location falls within one of 25 time/date zones.
 (Zone +/- 12 is effectively split in half, with both sides sharing the same time, but separated by one day/date.)
-The digital time and date associated with any particular time zone is displayed in the top right corner of the Monad screen.
+The digital time and date associated with any particular time zone is displayed in the top right corner of the MONAD screen.

 If you make appointments, you will want to be able to set the time and date.
 The easiest way is to simply Drag the Hour Hand until it points at the correct time and date.
 The digital date is clearly indicated in the top left corner of the Monad Screen.